Squeegee: Window cleaning

 The best-known of these tools is probably the hand-held window squeegee, used to remove the cleaning fluid or water from a glass surface.
 A soapy solution acts as a lubricant and breaks up the dirt, then the squeegee is used to draw the now water-borne dirt off the glass leaving a clean surface.
 Some squeegees are backed with a sponge which can soak up soapy water from a bucket for application to a dirty window.

 Squeegees were in use for cleaning windows by 1918 when an American book on navy jargon explained that a deck-cleaning tool called a squeegee was "used in civil life to clean windows".
 This is the earliest written reference to a window cleaning squeegee given by the Oxford English Dictionary.
 (For earlier uses see "floor cleaning" section below.)

 With the development of the skyscraper in the 20th century, a more efficient tool for the cleaning of window exteriors was needed.
 Professional window washers began using the Chicago squeegee, a bulky tool with two heavy pink rubber blades.
 Changing the blades required the loosening of twelve separate screws.
 The modern single-blade window cleaning squeegee was patented by Ettore Steccone in 1936, who dubbed it the "New Deal".
 It was made of lightweight brass with a very flexible and sharp rubber blade.
 Steccone began a manufacturing process and sold the product in his garage.
 The Ettore Products Co. is still the leader in the squeegee market today.
 Squeegee kits can include a telescoping pole to extend the washer's reach.

 Simple squeegees are made in various shapes for household use, including the cleaning of shower doors, bathroom tile, and garage floors.

+There is a double-sided squeegee model.
+On one side is the classic squeegee, on the other side is a soft sponge for applying the detergent.
+The squeegee is usually sold with a short handle.

+Companies produce squeegees for home use, as well as professional squeegees for use by cleaning companies and private glass cleaners who provide services to the public.